 Stories of Courage & Hope

-For International Holocaust Memorial Day 2022 Russell Bowles invited us to find out more about Dr. Adélaïde Hautval from France who persistently defied the Nazis to help Jews
+For Holocaust Memorial Day 2023, Russell Bowles invites us to find out more about Lorenzo Perrone who saved the life of the famous author, Primo Levi.

-On May 18, 1965, Yad Vashem recognized Dr. Adélaïde Hautval as Righteous Among the Nations.
+On June 7, 1998, Yad Vashem recognized Lorenzo Perrone as Righteous Among the Nations.

 *Please contact us if you wish to purchase bulk copies